5 Remedies for Achilles Heel Tendinitis

 2. Give it a massage with castor oil

 When you do the massage, start little by little.
 It can be very painful at the beginning.
 Make sure you make your tendon feel relaxed.
-You can give a stronger massage to get a longer lasting effect.
+You can give a stronger massage to get an effect that lasts longer.

-After giving this massage, be sure to cover the area with a compression sock or bandage.
+After giving yourself this massage, be sure to cover the area with a compression sock or bandage.

 3. Quit smoking

-Smoking is one of the habits that contributes to health deterioration the most.
-This especially affects your blood circulation.
+Smoking is one of the worst habits for your health.
+It’s especially bad for your blood circulation.

-Stop smoking if you are having problems with tendinitis in your Achilles heel.
-This will significantly increase the healing process.
+Stop smoking if you’re having problems with tendinitis in your Achilles heel.
+This will significantly increase the time it takes to heal.

 Giving up the habit isn’t an easy task for anyone.
-However, it’ll be worth the effort, especially if you are trying to heal something painful with each and every step you can take.
+However, it’ll be worth the effort, especially if you’re suffering from something that hurts you in every step.

-Remember that keeping this bad habit will delay the effects of the medications, massages, and any other treatment you use.
+Remember that maintaining this bad habit will slow the effects of the medications, massages, and any other treatment you use.

 4. Use appropriate footwear